MicrosoftDocs/architecture-center/docs/example-scenario/gitops-aks/gitops-blueprint-aks-content.md

 Two of the widely used GitOps operators are [Flux](https://fluxcd.io/) and [Argo CD](https://argo-cd.readthedocs.io/).
 Both are Cloud Native Computing Foundation ([CNCF](https://www.cncf.io/)) projects and can be used with Azure Kubernetes Service.

 Flux is provided as a native [cluster extension](/azure/aks/cluster-extensions) to Azure Kubernetes Service.
 Cluster extensions provides a platform for different solutions to be installed and managed on an AKS cluster.
 Flux can be enabled as an extension to Azure Kubernetes Service through Azure Portal, Azure CLI, through IaC scripts (such as Terraform or Bicep).
 You can also use Azure Policy to apply Flux v2 configurations at scale on AKS clusters.
-More details can be found [here](/azure/azure-arc/kubernetes/use-azure-policy-flux-2).
+For more details, see [Deploy applications consistently at scale using Flux v2 configurations and Azure Policy](/azure/azure-arc/kubernetes/use-azure-policy-flux-2).

-Flux can deploy to AKS using Kubernetes manifests / helm charts / Kustomization files.
-Flux is an  inside-out process, which is important for security.
-No cluster endpoints need to be exposed for Flux to detect, pull and reconcile configuration changes.
+Flux can deploy Kubernetes manifests, Helm charts, and Kustomization files to AKS.
+Flux is a poll-based process; meaning no cluster endpoints need to be exposed to your build agents for Flux to detect, pull, and reconcile configuration changes.

 In this scenario, Kubernetes administrator(s) may make changes to kubernetes configuration objects (such as secrets / configmaps / etc.) and commit the changes directly to GitHub repository.